agilepro/epiconsciousness/docs/Consciousness/color-inversion.md

 As long as we’re speculating, we might envision a color in an inverted world.
 Alex in world, one sees things color the way they are on earth.
 Bernard lives on the planet, where blood is green, sunsets are green, and fire is green.
 Similarly on Bernard's planet leafy plants have bright red leaves.
 Everything that is red on earth is green for Bernard and everything that is green on earth is red for Bernard.
 In this situation it’s entirely possible for Bernard to experience green in exactly the way that Alex experience is red.

-But inverted worlds simply can't happen.
-This is one of those hypothetical situations which doesn’t happen in reality.
+But inverted worlds **simply can't happen**.
+This is one of those hypothetical situations which doesn’t happen in reality because it is logically excluded.
 Sunsets are red because of the way atmosphere works.
 Plants are green because of the way photosynthesis works.

+_Your perception of a color is formed from your experience with the color.
+To the extent that our experiences with a color are the same, then our perceptions will be the same._

 ## Root Fallacy